Danone: Danone Institute

-The Danone Institute is a non-profit organization established to promote research, information and education about nutrition, diet and public health.
+The Danone Institute is a nonprofit organization established to promote research, information and education about nutrition, diet and public health.
 One of the organization's main objectives was to increase nutrition knowledge amongst medical professionals, educators and parents.

-The company set up its first Institute in 1991 in Paris, France, and officially launched as a private non-profit organization in 1997.
+The company set up its first Institute in 1991 in Paris, France, and officially launched as a private nonprofit organization in 1997.

 The institute is led by nutrition experts and Danone company executives.